Gardening on a Budget

-Here, some practical tips to keep the red in your garden, not your budget
+Watch your plants grow, not your expenses.
+Here, some basic tips to keep the red in your garden, not your budget.

 Before you’re tempted by the latest store flyers and garden shows, sort through your garden tools and equipment.
 Make a list of what items you already own, what you need and what needs repair or replacing.
 This way, you can avoid buying duplicates of items you have, and you can get rid of what you don’t need.